dAr2q/F1-Dash/README.md

 - Currently only tested on ESP32-2432S028 CYD2USB ILI3941 Display
 - Last LED from WS2812 currently not used but you can only get 2x8 Strips (in my case)
+- If used with F1 24 LEDS dont work

 # **Legal Notice**